ravgeetdhillon/notion-feeder/README.md

 ![](/screenshots/image-1.png)

-Add, enable and disbale your feed sources.
+Add, enable and disable your feed sources.

 ![](/screenshots/image-2.png)

-Feeds sourced daily and stored in Reader database.
+Feeds are sourced daily and stored in the **Reader** database.
 New feed items are marked with 🔥.

 ![](/screenshots/image-3.png)